Courses may include

 HIMP 3030 - Health Information Management Senior Practicum

-This seven-week external practicum is the final component of the HIM program.
-This practicum represents a capstone learning experience and will provide an opportunity for learners to synthesize, integrate, and apply learning in a professional environment.
-Learners will pursue the practicum experience in health information and health related settings to perform tasks of the entry-level health information professional under the supervision of a CHIMA certified HIM professional.
+This external practicum is the final component of the HIM program.
+This practicum represents a capstone learning experience and will provide an opportunity for students to synthesize, integrate, and apply learning in a professional environment.
+Students will pursue the practicum experience in health information and health related settings to perform tasks of the entry-level health information professional under the supervision of a CHIMA certified HIM professional.
 Where possible learners will complete this practicum in three areas: inpatient coding, decision support, and project management.

 SAFE 1000 - Introduction to WHMIS (Workplace Hazardous Materials Information Systems)